brendanzagaeski/xamarin-android/Documentation/workflow/DevelopmentTips.md

 steps do.
 The advantage of the Unix domain socket is that it works regardless of whether the app has the `INTERET` permission enabled.
-(This isn't too important for Xamarin.Android apps because Xamarin.Android apps have the `INTERNET` permission enabled by default in the Debug configuration to enable the managed debugger connection.)
+(This isn't too important for Xamarin.Android apps because Xamarin.Android apps have the `INTERNET` permission enabled by default in the Debug configuration for the managed debugger connection.)

 The old `<_Gdb/>` MSBuild target includes a few refinements beyond these manual steps.
 It pre-downloads the `app_process*` executable and system libraries from the device to a local `gdb-symbols` directory, and it adds the native libraries from the shared runtime (if applicable) and the project's APK to that directory.
-Then it runs `gdb` commands similar to the following before attaching to the
+Then it runs `gdb` commands similar to the following before attaching to the app:
-app:

     set solib-search-path ./gdb-symbols
     file ./gdb-symbol/app_process